Frostbite: Epidemiology

 There is a lack of comprehensive statistics about the epidemiology of frostbite.
 In the United States, frostbite is more common in northern states.
 In Finland, annual incidence was 2.5 per 100,000 among civilians, compared with 3.2 per 100,000 in Montreal.
 Research suggests that men aged 30–49 are at highest risk, possibly because of occupational or recreational exposures to cold.

 History

 Frostbite has been described in military history for millennia.
 The Greeks encountered and discussed the problem of frostbite as early as 400 BC.
 Researchers have found evidence of frostbite in humans dating back 5,000 years, in an Andean mummy.
 Napoleon's Army was the first documented instance of mass cold injury in the early 1800s.
 According to Zafren, nearly 1 million combatants fell victim to frostbite in the First and Second World Wars and the Korean War.

 Society and culture

-Mountaineer Nigel Vardy in hospital after developing frostbite when benighted on Denali in 1999.
+The mountaineer Nigel Vardy in hospital after developing frostbite when benighted on Denali in 1999.
 His nose, fingers and toes were subsequently amputated.

 Several notable cases of frostbite include: